nicolenadine/nicolenadine/README.md

 3. 100 Days of Code: The Complete Python Pro Bootcamp course on Udemy taught by Dr. Angela Yu
    * I've already taken the three course OOP sequence in c++ that Foothill offers.
-They also teach it in python but it is the exact material and assignments which would be way to repetitive and not at all time efficient.
+They also teach it in python but it is the exact same course material and assignments which would be way too repetitive and not at all time efficient.
 However, as a data science student interested in machine learning I know that python is the way.
 So, I'm doing a 3 month ultra learning project to get up to speed in python.